appwrite/runtimes/runtimes/deno-1.12/README.md

 Developed to easily run and build Deno Code within a container.

 ## Creating a function for the runtime
 To create a function for the runtime, you must export a default function.
-It must take two parameters, `Request` and `Response` in that order.
-What you can expect these functions to contain can be found below in the `Types` section.
+It must take two parameters, `Request` and `Response` in that order. what you can expect these types to contain can be found below in the `Types` section.

 ## Handling User Dependencies
 Deno dependencies are automatically cached and installed if they are defined.